What, if any, options exist to pursue legal psychedelic experiences? Can you experience these profound realms without fear of persecution or arrest?

 This isn’t like going on a retreat for a week.
 These churches are where the church members live and work and spend their resources.
 Be mindful if you want to walk in and join them.

-Only you know if joining a psychedelic church is right for you.
-Talk to some members of the church to get a better idea about the practices there.
-Ongoing connection with a like-minded spiritual community is a definite potential benefit to this approach compared to the others.
+Only you can decide if joining a psychedelic church is right for you.
+Talk to some members of the church to get a better idea about its practices.
+Ongoing connection with a like-minded spiritual community is a definite potential benefit of this approach compared to the others.

 Next, you might consider atypical psychedelics.